Things I figured out the hard way.

 Read → -

-Why I bundle every premium feature into the price
+Why I bundle every feature into the price

 Most WordPress plugins charge extra for file uploads, webhooks, and Mailchimp.
 Core Forms doesn't.
 Here's the math, and the philosophy.